digitalfondue/npjt-extra/README.md

 npjt-extra is composed of 3 parts:

- - an annotation based driven RowMapper
+ - an annotation based RowMapper
- - the interface based query repository definition
+ - an interface based query repository
  - the configuration classes

 ### RowMapping definition